White Sox vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Dane Dunning (8-4) for his 16th start of the season.
+- The Rangers will hand the ball to Max Scherzer (9-4) for his 20th start of the season.

-- He has started 15 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in seven of them.

-- In 15 starts, Dunning has pitched through or past the fifth inning 14 times.
-He has a season average of 4.7 frames per outing.

 |Opponent